hydrx/fm-product-preview-card-component-main/README.md

 I practiced using @media screens with this excercise and experimented with the best ways to define widths and heights for different-sized screens.
 At first, I tried using percentages to define the sizes, but it didn't work nicely with placing the image and information card next to each other.
 In the end, I defined the sizes using pixels.

 The screen sizes also led me to figure out how to switch out images based on the screen layout.
-For that, I used a simple CSS property/value pair - `display: none` to hide the image I didn't need.
+First, I used a simple CSS property/value pair - `display: none` to hide the image I didn't need.
+However, after receiving feedback regarding proper semantic use of the HTML `<picture>` tag and SEO best practices, I updated my code to swap the images in the HTML file rather than using CSS.

 To see how you can add code snippets, see below: